Preparation and verification of tensor network states: Gaps and Expectation values

 \section{Gaps and Expectation values}

-In this section we establish two key results for both the efficient preparation of the states \eqref{Psibetat} as well as for their verification.
+In this section we establish our two key results, that find application in both efficient preparation protocols for the states \eqref{Psibetat} as well as for their verification.
 First, we develop an effective method to compute lower bounds to the gap of the parent Hamiltonians \eqref{eq:def-Hbetat} for some range of parameters $t,\beta$.
 This will ensure that the corresponding ground states can be efficiently prepared with the adiabatic algorithm presented in the next section.
 Second, we determine the expectation values of a complete set of operators in those states, so that one can use them to check that the state has been successfully prepared.